Explore the History of Seldovia

 A Town Rich In History

 Seldovia is nestled in the foothills of Alaska in the Kachemak Bay.
-With no road access, it is one of the most secluded towns in Alaska.
+With no road access, it is one of the more secluded towns in South Central Alaska.
 Visitors and residents must arrive by boat or plane.
 But what many don’t know is Seldovia is also one of the most historical towns in Alaska.

 Pre-European Contact and Early Settlements